-Ash gourd induce the usual body waste removal through the excretory system in the body.
+Ash gourd induces the usual body waste removal through the excretory system in the body.
 The vegetable stimulates the fluid secretion in the kidneys, significantly hampers the harmful toxins while ensuring proper hydration in internal organs.
 Ash gourds encourage routine works of the bladder and kidneys.

 11. Strengthens Respiratory Processes

-Ash gourd contains intrinsic expectorant properties, which means the vegetable can help to lose and remove excess mucus or phlegm build-ups from respiratory tracts, and thereby, it significantly contributes to regulating the lung functioning and hampers allergies and breathing problems.
+Ash gourd contains intrinsic expectorant properties, which means the vegetable can help to lose and remove excess mucus or phlegm build-ups from respiratory tracts, and thereby, it significantly contributes to regulating lung functioning and hampers allergies and breathing problems.

 12. Complements Ketogenic Diet

-Keto diet mainly includes nonstarchy vegetables.
+The Keto diet mainly includes nonstarchy vegetables.
 Ash gourd is a vegetable with low carb and sugar, so it can be a beneficial ingredient in the keto diet, which gradually lowers the intake of excessive calories.
 You can easily prepare a ketogenic diet recipe by cutting, boiling, and seasoning a vegetable with salt and pepper that can be regularly taken for lunch.

 13. Treats Common Cold

-On regular consumption of ash gourd juice, you can get rid of common cold, flu, cough, sinus, and bronchitis.
+On regular consumption of ash gourd juice, you can get rid of the common cold, flu, cough, sinus, and bronchitis.
 It can also offer better relief from chronic asthma.

 However, above are the possible benefits of ash gourd, and there is no scientific evidence to prove some of its healing benefits.